sherlock-project/sherlock/README.md

   USERNAMES             One or more usernames to check with social networks.

 optional arguments:
+  -h, --help
+                        Show this help message and exit

+  --version
-  -h, --help            show this help message and exit --version             Display version information and dependencies.
+                        Display version information and dependencies.

   --verbose, -v, -d, --debug
                         Display extra debugging information and metrics.

+  --rank, -r
-  --rank, -r            Present websites ordered by their Alexa.com global
-                        rank in popularity.
+                        Present websites ordered by their Alexa.com global rank in popularity.

   --folderoutput FOLDEROUTPUT, -fo FOLDEROUTPUT
                         If using multiple usernames, the output of the results will be saved at this folder.

   --output OUTPUT, -o OUTPUT
                         If using single username, the output of the result will be saved at this file.

-  --tor, -t             Make requests over TOR; increases runtime; requires
+  --tor, -t
-                        TOR to be installed and in system path.
+                        Make requests over TOR; increases runtime; requires TOR to be installed and in system path.

+  --unique-tor, -u
-  --unique-tor, -u      Make requests over TOR with new TOR circuit after each
-                        request; increases runtime; requires TOR to be installed and in system path.
+                        Make requests over TOR with new TOR circuit after each request; increases runtime; requires TOR to be installed and in system path.

+  --csv
-  --csv                 Create Comma-Separated Values (CSV) File.
+                        Create Comma-Separated Values (CSV) File.

+  --site SITE_NAME
-  --site SITE_NAME      Limit analysis to just the listed sites.
-Add multiple
-                        options to specify more than one site.
+                        Limit analysis to just the listed sites.
+Add multiple options to specify more than one site.

   --proxy PROXY_URL, -p PROXY_URL
                         Make requests over a proxy. e.g.
                         socks5://127.0.0.1:1080

   --json JSON_FILE, -j  JSON_FILE
                         Load data from a JSON file or an online, valid, JSON file.

+  --print-found
-  --print-found         Prints only found messages.
-Errors, and invalid
-                        username errors will not appear.
+                        Prints only found messages.
+Errors, and invalid username errors will not appear.
 ```

-For example to search for user:
+For example to search for only one user:
 ```
 python3 sherlock.py user123

 ```
 All of the accounts found will be stored in a text file with the username (e.g ```user123.txt```).

-To search for more that user:
+To search for more than one user:
 ```
 python3 sherlock.py user1 user2 user3
 ```